This is a selection of pieces from my published work as multimedia journalist for the period 2010-2017.

-I enjoy researching international news and finding the human interest behind events and figures.
-I write articles and produce video and audio reports about society, culture, development, science, crime and much more.
-I'm a enthusiastic podcast producer and host.
+My work digs international news and finds the human interest behind events and numbers.
+I wrote articles and produced video and audio reports about society, culture, development, science, crime and much more.
+I was a enthusiastic podcast producer and host.

 When I do not write, I travel, bake and make mistakes.